glurth/UIPrefabGenerator/README.md

 5. **Customization**: For each UI component, specific changes are applied, such as setting text properties or replacing components with the appropriate prefab variants.
 The user can create additional prefab variants using any of the generated prefabs, normally in the Unity editor.

-## Usage

-Either option may be used, but you probably don't want to use both.

-1. **Generate Standard UI Prefabs**:
-   - Open Unity Editor.
-   - Go to `Tools > Generate UI Prefabs` to generate and customize the standard UI prefabs.
-   - This will create the prefabs in the `Assets/Prefabs/UI` directory.

-2. **Generate TextMeshPro UI Prefabs**:
-   - Go to `Tools > Generate TextMeshPro UI Prefabs` to generate and customize the TextMeshPro UI prefabs.
-   - The prefabs will be saved in the `Assets/Prefabs/UI_TextMeshPro` directory.